 Other sources of help include:

-- Samaritans offer a 24-hours a day, 7 days a week support service.
+- Samaritans offer a 24-hour a day, seven days a week support service.
 Call them FREE on 116 123.
 You can also email [email protected]

-- Papyrus is a dedicated service for people up to the age of 35 who are worried about how they are feeling or anyone concerned about a young person.
+- Papyrus is a dedicated service for people over 35 who are worried about how they are feeling or anyone concerned about a young person.
 You can call the HOPElineUK number on 0800 068 4141, text 07786 209697 or email [email protected]

 - C.A.L.M.: National helpline for men to talk about any troubles they are feeling.
 Call 0800 58 58 58.

-- Support After Suicide Partnership offers practical and emotional support on their website for people bereaved and affected by suicide.
+- Support After Suicide Partnership offers practical and emotional support on its website for people bereaved and affected by suicide